landindonner/ELK_Stack_Project/README.md

 3. Connect to the container using attach: ```bash $ sudo docker attach container_name``` Linux will show you have connected by giving root access prompt.

-The next step to take before running Ansible playbooks to deploy the web application to the web servers is to configure the Ansible host file and the ansible.cfg file.
-The hosts file is where to compile the list of servers Ansible will deploy to.
-The configuration file, ansible.cfg is where the system administrator login credentials will be configured.
+Before running Ansible playbooks to deploy the web application to the web servers, the Ansible host file and the ansible.cfg file must be updated.
+The hosts file will list the IP address Ansinble will reference in deployment.
+The configuration file, ansible.cfg, is where the system administrator login credentials will be configured.

 Run `cd /etc/ansible` and then `ls` to show all the files: